nuccinc/distributed-computing/README.md

 *When running the Docker image for the first time, Windows will ask to confirm if Docker can access your C drive.*

 ---

+## BSD Jail Installation

+Documentation on this is in progress.
+It does work 100% correctly, and documentation will also include FreeNAS-specific instructions.

+---

 ## Linux and MacOS Docker Installation

 ### If you don't currently have Docker installed: